 As part of the federal government’s reform of the environmental laws that guide the review process for energy and industrial projects, it has proposed a new approach to the list of projects that are legally required to undergo a federal impact assessment.

-The list currently includes everything from coal mines to pipelines to refineries to airports to offshore wind farms.
+The list currently includes everything from coal mines to pipelines to refineries to airports.
 Fracking and in situ tar sands developments are notably absent from the list.

 In addition to questions about chemicals, earthquakes and groundwater contamination, the carbon pollution from fracked gas can be as high as coal.
 Meanwhile, the oil industry is planning to massively expand in situ tar sands projects, which by 2030 are projected to emit as much carbon as all of the personal vehicles in the country.
 Yet the federal government wants to give fracking and in situ a free pass on environmental impact assessments.